 Even after it was made clear that FDA-approved birth control was just “regular” birth control (pill, IUD, spermicides, barrier, sterilization, LARCs) and did NOT include emergency contraceptives (morning after pills), in 2020, all Republicans in Virginia's General Assembly (with just two abstaining) voted against ensuring birth control couldn’t be considered abortion (HB552 Watts).
 Women had introduced this bill every year since 2003.
 It was always killed in a small, special subcommittee controlled by the Republican majority.
 I'd thought that was to protect their members who didn’t want to vote against birth control and, yet, in 2020 they all did!
 They believe – or are afraid to vote against those in their base who believe – that life begins at conception defined as the moment egg and sperm meet – not “the implantation of a fertilized egg in the womb” which happens days later.

-For other issues, please see Vivian's Views about the work I've done and am committed to do in the future with the economy, transportation, community concerns, education, environment, crime, human services, senior citizens, and other important issues, including bills I've gotten passed.
+See Vivian's Views for the work I've done and am committed to do in the future with the economy, transportation, K-12, higher education, environment, crime, human services, community concerns, senior citizens, and other issues.

-A huge part of my job as a Delegate is to help you in any way I can to solve problems you may be having with a wide range of issues, from street repairs to state tax returns.
-My aide, Deb Sherman, and I stand ready to make sure that you get the help you need.
-Both the Contact Me and Get Help sections are designed to serve you.
+A huge part of my job is to help you in any way I can to solve problems you're having with issues from street repairs to state tax returns.